Fees and Financial Regulations

 Monthly Payment Plan

-This payment plan is open to all students and is available on a semester basis, with 5-month plans for the fall and spring semesters and a 3-month plan for the summer session.
+This payment plan is open to all students and is available on a semester basis, with five-month plans for the fall and spring semesters and a three-month plan for the summer session.
 To participate in the plan, students must apply before the start of the applicable semester.
 Upon approval of the application, students will be billed monthly for each payment.
 The monthly payment plan for the fall semester begins in June and ends in October, the spring semester plan begins in November and ends in March, and the summer session plan begins in April and end in June.
 Under the plan, all payments are due on the 10th of each month; if payments are received by that date, no interest or late fees will be incurred.
 Students who enroll in the plan after the first month of scheduled payments must make up all payments retroactive to the month of enrollment as a down payment on the plan.
 Students enrolled in a monthly payment plan whose planned payments are not sufficient to pay the balance on the student’s account are subject to interest and late fees.
 There is a one-time fee to participate in the plan.
 No additional fees will be charged while the student is actively participating in the plan; interest and late fees will be charged for missing or late payments.
 After the first day of the semester, all plans will be updated to reflect the student’s actual remaining balance, less pending financial aid.
 For more information, see the monthly payment plan.